Do you experience a sudden, uncontrollable urge to urinate? Can’t go too far from a bathroom?

-At-home research study for Urge Urinary Incontinence
+At-home Research Study for Urinary Incontinence in Men

 ELITONE is an external Kegel Exerciser to stimulates pelvic floor muscles to reduce urinary leaks